 Like many people today, you may no longer be deriving satisfaction from your work.
 You may be good at what you do, even handsomely paid, but you may feel something is missing.
 Perhaps the work is no longer challenging, or your work life demands aren’t leaving time for your personal life.

-Many of our clients initially felt “trapped” — because of their salaries or because they didn’t feel qualified to do anything else — but after going through our assessment process, they discovered that a new professional life is indeed possible, and that there are alternative legal jobs that will be satisfying and fulfilling.
+Many of our clients initially felt “caught by the law” — because of their salaries or because they didn’t feel qualified to do anything else — but after going through our career testing and assessment process, they discovered that a new professional life is indeed possible, and that there are alternative legal jobs that will be satisfying and fulfilling.

-We have found there are often viable, lucrative career alternatives for seasoned legal and business professionals.
-Our purpose is to identify those options for you, and then to help you transition successfully into a new position.
+We have found there are often viable, lucrative alternative careers for seasoned legal and business professionals.
+Our purpose is to identify those career options for you, and then to help you transition successfully into a new attorney or executive job.

 Our corporate and professional clients include physicians and executives in marketing, finance, operations and human resources.
 Their industry backgrounds include financial services, healthcare, manufacturing, technology, media, hotel/travel, and even professional sports, to name a few.
 Some come from Fortune 500 companies like IBM and AT&T; others come from small companies or are business owners who want to return to corporate life.

-Regardless of their backgrounds, our clients share a desire to explore career alternatives that are either far removed from their current professions, or which use their experience but apply it in new and more rewarding ways.
+Regardless of their backgrounds, our clients share a desire to explore alternative careers that are either far removed from their current professions, or which use their experience but apply it in new and more rewarding ways.

-We can help you determine your viable career alternatives and career options, and then our career counselling professionals can provide the resources, information, techniques, guidance and tools necessary to help you achieve your career objective and land a great new attorney job or executive position.
+We can help you determine your viable career alternatives and career options, and then our career counselling professionals can provide the resources, information, techniques, life coaching guidance and tools necessary to help you achieve your career objective and land a great new attorney job or executive position.